syncfusion-content/maui-toolkit-docs/maui-toolkit/Circular-Charts/DoughnutChart.md

 {% highlight c# %}

-// Create a new instance of SfCircularChart SfCircularChart chart = new SfCircularChart();
+SfCircularChart chart = new SfCircularChart();

-// Create a new instance of DoughnutSeries DoughnutSeries series = new DoughnutSeries();
+DoughnutSeries series = new DoughnutSeries();
 series.ItemsSource = (new SalesViewModel()).Data;
 series.XBindingPath = "Product";